-In nature Tillandsia air plants can be found in a wide range of environments, from humid rainforest to dry and arid deserts.
+In nature Tillandsia air plants can be found in a wide range of environments, from humid rainforests to dry and arid deserts.
 The bulk of tillandsia are found in Central America, South America, and Mexico but they are also native to parts of the Southern United States like Florida.
 Florida actually has several native air plants many which are on the protected list.
 You will find that the characteristics of each plant are fine tuned for their environments and can be broadly broken up into 3 different categories; Mesic, Xeric, and hydric.
-To learn more about the differences between these classifications, check out our blog post here.
+To learn more about the differences between these classifications, check out our article Mesic Vs. Xeric Plants which details the differences between these categories.

 "How do you care for an air plant?"
 Our customers ask this one quite a bit, and it's a tough one to answer!
 The simple answer is that caring for an air plant depends on a lot of factors, with some of the more important ones being what type of tillandsia "air plant" and what type of environment you in?
 Are you keeping your air plant indoors or outdoors?
 Matching the right plant for your environment goes a long way in being a successful air plant parent.
 If you live in an area with a lot of humidity, you may find that the greener more "mesic" type air plants will do well.
 While on the other hand if you live in a place like Arizona, with dry hot air you will have better luck keeping xeric tillandsia like Xerographica and Duratii.
 We have found that for most environments and most air plant species, soaking two or three times a week for 20 minutes or so is enough hydration.
 More importantly is that your plant is able to dry out within a few hours and doesn't sit in moisture for prolonged periods.
 Want to learn more about caring for your tillandsia air plants?
 Check out our in depth care info and for detailed info on waterings methods we have a great article about tips for watering your air plant.